Machante Maalakha

 Machante Maalakha is a 2025 Malayalam-language comedy drama film directed by Boban Samuel, written by Ajeesh P. Thomas and produced by Abraham Mathew under the banner of Abaam Movies.
 The film stars Soubin Shahir, Dhyan Sreenivasan, Namitha Pramod and Dileesh Pothan in lead roles.
-The songs and background score were composed by Ouseppachan, while Vivek Menon and Ratheesh Raj handled the cinematography and editing.
+The songs and background score were composed by Ouseppachan, while Vivekh Menon and Ratheesh Raj handled the cinematography and editing.

 Machante Maalakha was earlier scheduled to be released on 14 June 2024, but was postponed and then released on 27 February 2025.
 The film received negative reviews from critics.